TabbyML/tabby/README.md

 ## Translating

-Docker images are currently the recommended way to use the project as they embeds all dependencies and are optimized.
+Docker images are currently the recommended way to use the project as they embed all dependencies and are optimized.

 ```bash
 docker pull opennmt/ctranslate2:latest-ubuntu16